meta-company/makex/documents/source/syntax-functions.md

   :param String name: Name of the task.

-  :param list[PathLike] requires: A list of requirements.
-Can be files or other Tasks using a task locator or reference.
+  :param list[PathLike] requires: A list of requirements (Task names or Locators).
-    A string with a : will be parsed as a task reference.
-Any values which evaluated to None will be skipped.
+    A string with a : will be parsed as a Task Locator.
+Any values which evaluate to None will be skipped.

   :param list[Action | list[Action]] steps: A list of :ref:`actions`.
-These are actions/task/executables/scripts run in sequence as part of the task.
+    These are actions, executables, or scripts run in sequence as part of the task.

-  :param  PathLike | list[PathLike] | dict[String, PathLike] inputs: A file, list of files or mapping of existing files required by this task.
+  :param  PathLike | list[PathLike] | dict[String, PathLike] inputs:
+    A file, list of files or mapping of existing files required by this task.

-  :param Union[PathLike, list[PathLike], dict[String, PathLike]] outputs: A file or list of the files this task outputs.
+  :param Union[PathLike, list[PathLike], dict[String, PathLike]] outputs: A file or list of the files this task produces.
     If a task produces any files that are to be consumed by any dependents of the task, they *should* be defined here.
-    Defining outputs makes the task a candidate for caching.
+    Defining outputs makes the Task a candidate for caching.

-  :param Mapping[str, Union[String, PathLike,Number]] environment: Environment variables to set for the Tasks and any executables.
+  :param Mapping[str, Union[String, PathLike,Number]] environment: Environment variables to set for the Task and any executables it runs.
-    Values must be simple/immediate and serializable to strings.
+    Values must be simple or immediate, and serializable to strings.
 ```

 :::{todo}